 - Old work (also called retrofit) boxes, designed to be installed AFTER the walls are finished.
 These old work boxes are used during remodeling projects.
 They have opposing corner tabs or "ears" integral to the box that press against the back side of the wall as the fastening screws are tightened

-Installing an old work box into an existing wall to add an outlet or wall switch is an easy project that requires just a few common tools, which you may already have if you're familiar with basic electrical repairs:
+Installing an old work box into an existing wall to add an outlet or wall switch is an easy project that requires just a few common tools that you may already own if you're familiar with basic electrical repairs.

 Continue to 2 of 10 below.